Iga Świątek: Junior years

-Professional career
+Professional

-2016–18: Undefeated in seven ITF finals
+2016–2018: Seven ITF Circuit championships

 Świątek began competing on the ITF Women's Circuit in 2016 and played on the circuit through the end of 2018.
-She won all seven ITF singles finals she reached, ranging from the first four at the $10K to $15K level to one at the $25k level followed up by two at the $60K level.
+She won all seven ITF singles finals she reached, ranging from the first four at the $10k to $15k level to one at the $25k level followed up by two at the $60k level.
 Her first three titles came at 15 years old.
 The fourth was in February 2018 in her first tournament back from a seven-month layoff due to injury.
 After a $25k title in April, Świątek moved up to higher-level ITF events later that month.
 Following her junior Wimbledon title in July, she skipped the junior US Open to stay in Europe.
 During the two weeks of the US Open, she won back-to-back $60k titles at the NEK Ladies Open in Hungary and the Montreux Ladies Open in Switzerland.
-During the second event, she defeated top seed and world No. 120 Mariana Duque-Mariño.
+During the second event, she defeated top seed and world No. 120, Mariana Duque-Mariño.
 These were Świątek's last two ITF tournaments of the year.
-With these two titles, Świątek entered the top 200 for the first time at the age of 17, rising from No. 298 to No. 180 in those two weeks.
+With these two titles, she entered the top 200 for the first time at the age of 17, rising from No. 298 to No. 180 in those two weeks.